All Episodes

 Deborah, thanks for calling.

-Uh, thanks for having me, Russian.
+Thanks for having me, Rush.

-Uh, my brother's name was Chick.
+And my brother's name is Chick.

-Um, he was the pilot on Flight 77.
+He was the pilot on Flight 77.

-Uh I won't be able to to see this.
+I won't be able to see this.

-Uh I just can't go there.
+I just can't go there.

-I just heard a kid uh on the internet saying, you know, big deal, three thousand people, we lose more than that on the highways every year, and we don't have a war on highways.
+We lose more than that on the highways every year, and we don't have a war on highways.

-Um the enemy is ruthless, brutal, determined, and motivated, and um I think the American people need to be reminded of that.
+And I think the American people need to be reminded of that.

-Uh the the the real problem with that is I doubt that kid came up with that on his own.
+The real problem with that is I doubt that kid came up with that on his own.

 Complacency has settled in.

-Rush and I'd also like to tell your listeners this.
+Rush, and I'd also like to tell your listeners this.

-Uh I wish that the um the public, I'm I'm against cameras in the courtroom, but I sure wish they were there when Massawi testified last week, and also when Khalid Sheikh Muhammad, the mastermind of 9-11, when his testimony was read into the record.
+I wish that the public, I'm against cameras in the courtroom, but I sure wish they were there when Misawi testified last week, and also when Khalid Sheikh Mohamed, the mastermind of 9-11, when his testimony was read into the record, Khalid Sheikh Mohammed said that they had no idea that the damage of that attack would be as catastrophic as it was, but that they did not plan on the U.S. responding to the attacks as fiercely as they did.

-And I I think that that's another reason why this movie is so important because here are Americans in in in the blink of an eye, banding together, they didn't know each other.
+And I think that that's another reason why this movie is so important, because here are Americans in the blink of an eye, banding together.

 They took a vote and they brought the fight to the enemy.

-And that is the model for us.
+And that is the model for us, aggressive.

 Yes.

-Uh d this the these people should remember be remembered for generations.
+These people should be remembered for generations.

 For generations.

-But uh the story of ninety three uh I think kept me from losing my mind, frankly.
+But the story of 93, I think, kept me from losing my mind, frankly, because it was so inspirational.

-But I I I hope people go and I hope it is I understand that it's been shot uh very high production values, documentary style and um it should be I hope it shakes people up I do too because they need to be I let me ask you a question,
+And I hope it is, I understand that it's been shot very high production values, documentary style, and it should be, I hope it shakes people up.

 Does that disturb you at all?

-So um we don't want to do the heavy lifting um that I think this war is I I I shouldn't say we.
+So we don't want to do the heavy lifting that I think this war is.

-Uh some do not want to do the heavy lifting that this war requires.
+Some do not want to do the heavy lifting that this war requires.

-But make the mistake this is a war and so I feel very determined.
+And so I feel very determined.

-But it's it's very frustrating Rush.
+But it's very frustrating, Rush.

-We're in a war.
+We are in a war.

 We're absolutely in a war.

-You know you look at what you described as a country of uh im imminent prosperity and uh imminent prosper and opportunity and and so forth and yet um you're you're absolutely right we have people in this country who if they want to put their head in the sand they can do it.
+You know, you look at what you described as a country of imminent prosperity and imminent opportunity and so forth, and yet you're absolutely right.

-Young people who are willing to step up and do what it takes.
+And they're young, young people who are willing to step up and do what it takes.

-Well, let me tell you, I I raised my daughter who's twenty three now, but I in New York City, she lived her whole life in New York City.
+Well, let me tell you, I raised my daughter, who's 23 now, in New York City.

 I want to hear the story.